Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 We require you to have your character sheet in a format we can check at any time, be it DnDBeyond, GSheet, Dicecloud, scan your paper and upload it via DropBox, etc.

 ## Character Creation
-Below are list for each aspect of character creation.
-A few key notes:
+Below are lists for each aspect of character creation.
+A few key notes not mentioned:

+* You start with 900 EXP at level 3.
 * We use fixed HP (die average rounded up)
 * Point buy for character stat.
 * You may opt to start with starting equipment or maximum possible starting gold.
 Do note that starting with starting gold means you forfeit your background provided equipment.
 * You may respec your character freely before you reach level 6, though don't do it too often.
 Consider your choice or just stick to one thing throughout.
 Once you play a game after attaining level 6, you finalize your decision.
 If you wish to make any changes past this point, you should consult with the DM in **#player-dropbox**.
+* If you're unsure about anything, ask in **#pc-help**!

 ### Races
 #### Approved Sources